robmasocco/AOS-TAG/ideas.md

 - Array of two atomic long *presence counters*.
 - spinlock "condition lock".

+Numeric fields are accessed using atomic operations, with the *RELAXED* memory order since we have no specific ordering requirement.

 # MODULE PARAMETERS

 Consider adding anything you might need to debug this module.